-Of particular note is-Proliferation Financing Risks, August 2023Notice 1008 MAN headed Proliferation and Proliferation Finance Risks, August 2016 (updated July 2018).
+Of particular note is Proliferation Financing Risks, August 2023.
 This document highlights potential risks to businesses in the Island from proliferation and proliferation financing.
 It includes guidance on risk assessments in the context of proliferation financing including risk factors, higher risk indicators and red flags.